daniel-starke/BombNBreakSNES/README.md

 Use an emulator like [bsnes](https://github.com/bsnes-emu/bsnes) to debug with software breakpoints and check the memory for the set address to see the failing assertion message.

+# Known Issues

+Sometimes the game freezes if it was built with `HAS_SFX=1` due to a race condition and/or memory bug in the audio driver of pvsneslib.
+See [issue #226](https://github.com/alekmaul/pvsneslib/issues/226).

 # License

 All graphics and sounds are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).